References

 In particular, you cannot accept theories or methods simply because

 In fact, Science began when the two criteria above were discarded as not valid.
-This is said very explicitly in Galileo’s quote above, for example.
+Galileo’s quote above says this very explicitly.
 Imagine if Einstein had said “all scientists see no problem with the notion of simultaneity, so it must be correct”, or “great scientists like Maxwell or Poincaré did not see any problem with the notion of simultaneity, so it must be correct”.
-There is no scientific progress with this kind of wrong reasoning.
+There is no scientific progress with this kind of reasoning.

 Instead, the only two scientific criteria you have to decide on the validity of a method or theory are